wenlamboNFT/nft-sales-bot/README.md

 Code wasn't reviewed and isn't deployed in production right now.

-This bot enables notifying about recent sales on Joepegs marketplace in Avalanche ecosystem.
-Relies heavily on Joepegs Open API, doesn't require any on-chain interaction.
+This bot enables notifying about recent sales on Joepegs marketplace on Avalanche.
+Relies heavily on Joepegs Open API and doesn't require any on-chain interaction.

-Currently supports Discord Webhook.
+Currently supports Discord webhook.

 Would love any feedback, insights or critique.